20 Underwire Swimsuits To Add To Your Rotation

-Cozy clothing is having a moment in fashion, from sneakers and sweatsuits to leggings and bralettes.
+Cozy clothing is having a moment in fashion, from sneakers and sweatsuits to flared leggings and bralettes.
 When you're dressing for comfort, it can be tempting to write off structured pieces like underwire swimsuits.
-But for those busty gals out there, underwire can be a life saver.
-It's 10000% certified to keep your ladies in place, whether you're fighting waves on the beach or canon-balling into the pool.
+But for those busty gals out there, an underwire can be a lifesaver.
+It's 10000% certified to keep your ladies in place, whether you're fighting waves on the beach or just soaking up the sun in isolation on your roof.

 It's also more stylish and versatile than you think.
 Although the silhouette is inherently feminine and easy to mistake as just another bra, brands have been adding underwire to their sporty and minimal bikinis as well.
-Come summertime (soon!!!) we're taking bets that trusty underwire will be making big waves in your swim drawer.
+With summertime nearing its end, there are only a few weeks left to get the most of swim season.
+Do so in style with a trusty underwire bikini (or maillot).

 Click through for the 20 underwire swimsuits that we can't wait to wear.